 A foot bow is a specialist type of bow, normally a composite bow with a big draw weight, designed to be drawn from a lying position using both hands whilst the feet hold the bow.
 This type of bow is designed for raw power and you’ll find them used in flight archery.

-Due to the rise of modern fiction predicting some sort of apocalypse and indeed the rise in people wanting to place themselves in extreme survival situations or prepare for the worst (just google 'Prepper' or 'SHTF') specialist types of bow have evolved called 'Survival Bows'.
+Due to the rise of modern fiction predicting some sort of apocalypse and indeed the rise in people wanting to place themselves in extreme survival situations or prepare for the worst (just google ‘Prepper‘ or ‘SHTF‘) specialist types of bow have evolved called ‘Survival Bows’.
 Normally a survival bow is a light, compact takedown (or folding) D style bow which can be easily assembled, transported and carried and (as pictured) may even allow for storage of arrows within the body.
+There are plenty of these styles of bow available on the market today, in fact here is a link to our round up of the best survival bows.

 The limbs on a longbow are normally not recurved and this gives the bow the well known D shape.